opabravo/opabravo.github.io/_tabs/about.md

 ---
-# the default layout is 'page'
+# The default layout is 'page'
 icon: fas fa-info-circle
 order: 4
 ---